It4innovations/hyperqueue/README.md

     <img width="600" src="docs/imgs/schema.png">
     </p>

+* **What is a task in HQ?**

+  Task is a unit of computation.
+Currently, it is either the execution of an arbitrary external program (specified via CLI) or the execution of a single Python function (specified via our Python API).

 * **What is a job in HQ?**

-  Right now, we support running arbitrary external programs or bash scripts.
-We plan to support Python defined workflows (with a Dask-like API).

-* **How to deploy HQ?**

-  HQ is distributed as a single, self-contained and statically linked binary.
-It allows you to start the server, the workers, and it also serves as CLI for submitting and controlling jobs.
-No other services are needed.
-  (See example below).
+  Job is a collection of tasks (a task graph).
+You can display and manage jobs using the CLI.

-* **Do I need to SLURM or PBS to run HQ?**
+* **Do I need to use SLURM or PBS to run HQ?**

   No. Even though HQ is designed to smoothly work on systems using SLURM/PBS, they are not required for HQ to work.

 * **Is HQ a replacement for SLURM or PBS?**

-  Definitely no. Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation.
-HQ is light-weight and easy to deploy; on a HPC system each user (or a group of users that trust each other) may run her own instance of HQ.
+  Definitely not.
+Multi-tenancy is out of the scope of HQ, i.e. HQ does not provide user isolation.
+HQ is light-weight and easy to deploy; on an HPC system each user (or a group of users that trust each other) may run her own instance of HQ.

 * **Do I need an HPC cluster to run HQ?**